 Universities

-By the 1970s, it was a recognized dissemination vehicle for many organizations and considered important reading throughout the world.
+By the 1970s, grey literature was a recognized dissemination vehicle for many organizations and considered important reading throughout the world.
 The problem was, it was not getting any easier to find.
 Consequently, both the Commission of the European Communities and the British Library Lending Division came together to form a very important database for grey literature called SIGLE or System for Information on Grey Literature in Europe.
-It is a bibliographic database that covers nonconventional European literature in the fields of pure and applied sciences, and technology.
+It is a bibliographic database that covers non-conventional European literature in the fields of pure and applied sciences, and technology.
 By 1984, social sciences, economics, and the humanities were also included.
-SIGLE gives access to grey literature such as discussion and policy documents, research reports, theses, working and conference papers, and some important official publications, with citations in English.
-Grey literature is increasing in quantity because it does have the advantage of great flexibility and speed, and allows those who write and issue it to be very concise, exact, and focused (Augur 1989, 1).
-However, there are some inherent problems with grey literature which must be discussed.
+SIGLE also gives access to discussion and policy documents, research reports, theses, working and conference papers, and some important official publications, with citations in English.
+Grey literature is increasing in quantity because it has the advantage of great flexibility and speed, and allows those who write and issue it to be very concise, exact, and focused (Augur 1989,1).
+However, some inherent problems with grey literature should be discussed.

-Many attempts have been made to provide sourcing for grey literature, including: the Griseli Project in France; the UK's British Library Document Supply Centre; the Russian Union Catalogue of Grey Literature; and the previously mentioned SIGLE, which is maintained and operated under the auspices of the European Association for Grey Literature Exploitation (EAGLE).
-AGRINDEX database is available for life sciences and agriculture, but to date, very few grey literature documents are found in it; however, the energy and aerospace sciences are predominate in STAR (Scientific and Technical Reports) through NASA.
+Many attempts have been made to provide sourcing for grey literature, including the Griseli Project in France; the UK's British Library Document Supply Centre; the Russian Union Catalogue of Grey Literature; and the previously mentioned SIGLE, which is maintained and operated under the auspices of the European Association for Grey Literature Exploitation (EAGLE).
+AGRINDEX database is available for life sciences and agriculture, but to date, very few grey literature documents are found in it.
+Energy and aerospace sciences documents are predominately found in STAR (Scientific and Technical Aerospace Reports) through NASA.

 Many other countries have appointed organizations to keep track of the grey literature being produced.
-In Canada, the Canada Institute for Scientific and Technical Information (CISTI) has a network set up to provide information to scientists and researchers, operating a document delivery service that has three million titles in its database, and two million technical reports on microfiche.
+In Canada, the Canada Institute for Scientific and Technical Information (CISTI) has a network set up to provide information to scientists and researchers.
+It operates a document delivery service that has three million titles in its database and two million technical reports on microfiche.
 The United States issues a general index of government publications and technical reports in the Monthly Catalog of US Government Publications.
 Other publications report the work commissioned by the United States government, but use the minimalist approach of few details, no abstracts, and no indexes.
-In addition, the International Federation of Library Associations (IFLA) developed UAP or the Universal Availability of Publications program which is supported by UNESCO, and offers a wide range of educational, scientific, social, economic, and technical materials to anyone anywhere (Augur 1989,34).
+Additionally, the International Federation of Library Associations (IFLA) developed the Universal Availability of Publications (UAP) program, which is supported by United Nations Educational, Scientific and Cultural Organization (UNESCO), and offers a wide range of educational, scientific, social, economic, and technical materials to anyone anywhere (Augur 1989,34).

 Grey literature is sometimes available through exchange agreements with other organizations or by subscription.
-Annual subscriptions are expensive, but convenient if complete subject coverage is needed (Augur 1989,30).
-Other facilities include UNESCO book coupons, monthly standing orders, and the use of a company such as Communicating Science, to find the information, or Crimdoc, which maintains a criminology library database for grey literature from the criminology field.
-Currently, many items can be purchased through booksellers and subscription agents as the scope of the literature is growing.
+Annual subscriptions are expensive, but convenient, if complete subject coverage is needed (Augur 1989,30).
+Other facilities use UNESCO book coupons, monthly standing orders, and a company such as Communicating Science, to find the information, or Crimdoc, which maintains a criminology library database for grey literature from the criminology field.
+Currently, many items can also be purchased through booksellers and subscription agents as the scope of the literature is growing.

 1. Accession or report number